How to Keep A Conversation Going? | Complete Guide

 If they mention disliking a recent movie, ask “What specifically didn’t work for you in the plot?”.
 This sparks a deeper discussion about movie preferences and genres.

-#5 Sharing Like a Conversation
+#5 Sharing like a conversation

 They mentioned a love for rock climbing, so you respond “That’s interesting!
 I used to do indoor rock climbing a while back, it’s a great workout.
 What kind of climbs do you enjoy the most?”.
 Sharing a relevant anecdote keeps the exchange balanced.

-#6 Piggybacking on Their Passion
+#6 Piggybacking on their passion

 They mention rock climbing, so ask “What got you into rock climbing in the first place?
 Is it the challenge or the sense of accomplishment?”.
 This shows curiosity about their specific interest and can lead to a more engaging conversation.